-You can find so many rules of writing that it can become a little confusing.
+You can find so many writing rules that it can become a little confusing.
 I could probably list a hundred or more.

 But, as with all things, it’s always best to keep things as simple as possible.

-If you have a short set of guidelines that you can remember and implement for any form of writing, you can develop a routine.
+You can develop a routine if you have a short set of guidelines to remember and implement for any form of writing.

 These simple rules have worked for me for years when I write books, articles, or blog posts.